Blaczeus/EntryLog/README.md

 - JavaScript

 ## Future Improvements

+- Complete the time display so that it shows the period (AM/PM)
 - Implement data persistence with local storage.
 - Add charts or graphs to visualize traffic over time.